signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

   - Any "Super Protocol" used must be clearly documented (how a Decimal is exchanged, the fact that `_Item1`, `_Item2`... are the suffixes for tuple values of tuple fields, etc.)
   - Totally unsupported types by a given Protocol should be known and ideally detected early (at setup time).
-- A "Deviant" protocol (for a partner system that requires json object's property to be lexicographically sorted - yes that exists...) should be as easy as possible to implement and use.
+- A "Deviant" protocol (for a partner system that requires json object's properties to be lexicographically sorted - yes that exists...) should be as easy as possible to implement and use.

 On the data side, we must be confident that the Poco model IS a superset of what should ever be needed (or be confident that if a